 A Guide to Using a Trust To Protect Assets From Divorce

-It is an unfortunate fact that marriages don’t always last, but if you get a trust to protect your assets from divorce it may provide increased peace of mind.
-Although you don’t intend to get divorced when you originally marry, the future is unknown and you still should take measures to ensure your money and properties don’t fall into the hands of another.
+Although you don’t intend to get divorced when you originally marry, the future is unknown, and you still should take measures to ensure your money and properties don’t fall into the hands of another.

-Estate planning lawyers can help you determine whether a trust is right for you, as well as draft one that is most likely to successfully preserve your assets.
+Estate planning lawyers can help you determine whether a trust is right for you and draft one that is most likely to preserve your assets successfully.

 Creating a trust offers many benefits.
-Not only does it protect your assets, but it also maintains assets designed to be passed to your child, and helps your family avoid probate upon your death.
-Ultimately, it enables you to control how your money and properties are to be distributed.
+Not only does it protect your assets, but it also maintains assets designed to be passed to your child and helps your family avoid probate upon your death.
+Ultimately, it enables you to control how your money and properties are distributed.

 Are Assets in a Trust Protected From Divorce?

 Estate planning lawyers have access to the financial information of their clients, which makes choosing a reputable law firm that you trust is imperative.
-A qualified attorney should be able to offer substantial details about their strategy and resources.
+A qualified attorney should offer essential details about their strategy and resources.

 How Does Trust Protect Assets From Divorce?

 Many are unsure how a trust protects assets from divorce.
 It depends on your specific circumstances.
-The primary consideration is whether you are married at the time you are seeking a trust.
+The primary consideration is whether you are married when you seek a trust.

 How to Protect Trust Assets in Divorce Proceedings If You’re Already Married

 You can still create a trust to protect your assets if you are already married.
-This is usually done with a Domestic Asset Protection Trust (DAPT), which is an irrevocable trust.
-Once this type of trust is created, it can’t be canceled and the creator has no claim to the assets.
+This is usually done with a Domestic Asset Protection Trust (DAPT)—an irrevocable trust.
+Once this type of trust is created, it can’t be canceled, and the creator has no claim to the assets.

 Choosing an Estate Lawyer for Protecting Assets

-When you are choosing an estate lawyer to prepare a trust and protect your assets from divorce, you want one that prides themselves in developing an excellent attorney-client relationship and offering sound legal advice.
+When you choose an estate lawyer to prepare a trust and protect your assets from divorce, you want one who prides themselves in developing an excellent attorney-client relationship and offering sound legal advice.